srl-labs/learn-srlinux/docs/tutorials/l3evpn/l3evpn.md

 1 dynamic peers
 ```

 Now we see that a single route has been sent and received by the `leaf1` to/from the `spine` switch acting as a Route Reflector.
-Let's chec what has been received and sent:
+Let's check what has been received and sent:

 /// tab | received